ouyangw/scattering/README.md

 User must implement this member function in their class to return a string of a brief description of the electronic Hamiltonian.
-This string is not involved in the scattering calculation but only serve as a output in `Conf::to_string` so users can keep track of what Hamiltonian is used in the calculation.
+This string is not involved in the scattering calculation but only serves as an output in `Conf::to_string` so users can keep track of what Hamiltonian is used in the calculation.

 ### `struct MatrixElement`